victorfreitas/wpupper-share-buttons/readme.txt

 * General coding standards and improvements
 * Improvements modal social networks
-* New: Add buton share on Flipboard
+* New button: Share on Flipboard
 * New: Option set url via shortcode or method php
 * New: Option set title via shortcode or method php
 * Bug fixes